 According to much of the preliminary data, the expected pregnancy rates for frozen embryo transfers derived from frozen eggs is similar to those rates for frozen embryo transfers of previously frozen embryos rather than eggs.
 However, the success rate per cycle using embryos from fertilized eggs that have previously been frozen is usually lower than from the IVF success rates of transfer of fresh embryos (embryos created from eggs that have not been frozen).
 The overall success rate depends on several issues:

 Survival of the egg can be variable but has been reported as high as 90% based in numerous studies.
-Recent data suggests that optimal success rates per cycle range from 30-40% range or higher per embryo transfer.
+Recent data suggest that optimal success rates per cycle range from 30-40% range or higher per embryo transfer.
 The maximum age of 38 has been set because current scientific data supports the notion that the egg that is vitrified and subsequently warmed has the best odds of surviving if retrieved and frozen prior to age 39.
-As the techniques and technology improves over time, this age limit may change.
+As the techniques and technology improve over time, this age limit may change.
 Therefore, if fertility preservation is the goal, the survivability and potential success of the egg once it is warmed must be considered prior to its freezing.

 IVF Phoenix™ is a leading fertility medical practice.
 All physicians are board certified by the American Board of Obstetrics and Gynecology in Reproductive Endocrinology and Infertility and are members of the Society of Reproductive Endocrinology and Infertility (SREI), and the American Society of Reproductive Medicine (ASRM).
 Dr. John Couvaras has more than 20 years of successful clinical, academic, and scientific experience.
 Our Lab is operated by one of the most experienced Embryologist in the nation, Anne Buchanan.